bbauska/ibm-intermediate-web-dev/README.md

 In this module (29), you learned that:

--   Front-end testing is the process of testing the usability and functionality of an application\'s GUI,
+-   Front-end testing is the process of testing the usability and functionality of an application&apos;s GUI,

 -   It validates menus, forms, buttons, and other app elements visible to users,